ecmwf/earthkit-data/docs/guide/data.rst

 Methods provided by earthkit-data data objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Methods provided by earthkit-data data objects (such as a data Source or a Reader):
-Depending on the data, some of these methods are or are not available.
+The earthkit-data data objects (such as a data Source or a Reader) offers data accessing/filtering/conversion methods, some of which are only available for certain data types.
+Some of these methods are listed below:

-A CliMetLab data object provides methods to access and use its data.

 .. code-block:: python

-    >>> source.to_xarray()  # for gridded data
+    >>> source.to_xarray()  # for field data
-    >>> source.to_pandas()  # for non-gridded data
+    >>> source.to_pandas()  # for non-field data
     >>> source.to_numpy()  # When the data is a n-dimensional array.

 .. _iter: